Death of Michael Jackson: Autopsies

-Jackson's body was flown by helicopter to the Los Angeles County Coroner's offices in Lincoln Heights, where a three-hour autopsy was performed the next day (June 26) on behalf of the Los Angeles County Coroner by the chief medical examiner Lakshmanan Sathyavagiswaran.
-Jackson's family arranged for a second autopsy, a practice that could yield expedited, albeit limited, results.
+Jackson's corpse was flown by helicopter to the Los Angeles County Coroner's offices in Lincoln Heights, where a three-hour autopsy was performed the next day (June 26) on behalf of the Los Angeles County Coroner by the chief medical examiner Lakshmanan Sathyavagiswaran.
+The Jackson family arranged for a private, second autopsy, a practice that could yield expedited, albeit limited, results.
 After the preliminary autopsy was completed, Craig Harvey, chief investigator for the coroner's office, said there was no evidence of trauma or foul play.

 On August 28, 2009, the Los Angeles County coroner classified Jackson's death as a homicide, determining that Jackson died from acute propofol intoxication, exacerbated by the anxiolytic lorazepam, and less significantly midazolam, diazepam, lidocaine, and ephedrine.
 The coroner kept the complete toxicology report private, as requested by the police and district attorney.

-The autopsy report revealed that Jackson was otherwise healthy for his age (age 50) and that his heart was strong; his most significant health problem was that his lungs were chronically inflamed, but this did not contribute to his death.
+The autopsy report revealed that Jackson was otherwise healthy for his age (age 50) and that his heart was strong; his most significant health issue was that his lungs were chronically inflamed, but this did not contribute to his death.
 His other major organs were normal and he had no atherosclerosis except for some slight plaque accumulation in the arteries in his leg.
-Associated Press stated that his weight was in the acceptable range.
+The Associated Press reported that his weight was within the acceptable range.

 Law enforcement agencies

-Jackson's death was investigated by the Los Angeles Police Department (LAPD) and the Drug Enforcement Administration (DEA); the latter agency had the authority to investigate issues otherwise protected by doctor-patient confidentiality, allowing it to trace the complex trail of prescription drugs supplied to Jackson.
+Jackson's death was investigated by the Los Angeles Police Department (LAPD) and the Drug Enforcement Administration (DEA); the latter agency had the authority to investigate issues otherwise protected by doctor–patient confidentiality, allowing it to trace the complex trail of prescription drugs supplied to Jackson.

-On August 28, 2009, LAPD announced that the case would be referred to prosecutors.
+On August 28, 2009, the LAPD announced that the case would be referred to prosecutors.
 Because the LAPD did not secure Jackson's home and allowed the Jackson family access to it as well before returning to remove certain items, the department raised concerns by some observers that the chain of custody had been broken.
 The police maintained that they had followed protocol.
 California Attorney General Jerry Brown announced that his office was helping the LAPD and DEA to create a statewide database of all medical doctors and prescriptions filled.

 The LAPD subpoenaed medical records from doctors who had treated Jackson.
 Police considered, but did not bring, homicide charges against those who had supplied drugs to Jackson.